Art and Design Education ADV. CRT.

 - Graduates will be able to adapt to a variety of career opportunities and the realities of teaching in diverse settings, and continue their professional development and engagement.

-This 23-credit hour program is open to individuals with an M.F.A. degree, or those currently enrolled in the M.F.A. program at Pratt.
-For those applicants already holding an M.F.A. degree, the program may be completed in two semesters, and the application requirements are the same as those listed for the M.S. in Art and Design Education.
+This 23-credit hour program is open to individuals who already hold an MFA degree, or to those currently enrolled in an MFA program at Pratt.
+This program is 24 credit hours and may be completed in two semesters.

 ADE-616B Fieldwork in Art & Design Education With Special Needs Populations